Edit

 options => options.ConfigurationOptions = redisConfiguration);

-The Azure grain directory is configured like this:
+Configure the Azure grain directory like this:

 siloBuilder.AddAzureTableGrainDirectory(